.408 Cheyenne Tactical: Chambering availability

 Several high quality large tactical and match (semi) custom bolt actions were designed for the .408 Cheyenne Tactical cartridge and were becoming available as of 2007.
 These semi-custom bolt actions are used with other high grade rifle and sighting components to build custom sporting and target rifles.
 Such rifles are ordered by long-range accuracy oriented shooters and built by specialized, highly skilled gunsmiths and can cost thousands of dollars.
 When built to expectation such rifles are very accurate—0.5 MOA or better consistent accuracy for a particular rifle optimized ammunition is considered normal.
-Only expert marksmen can make use of this extreme accuracy potential.